How to eliminate beard dandruff

 Dandruff can be caused by climate/environmental factors, genetics, stress, poor nutrition, lack of sleep, grooming practices and can affect people with dry or oily skin.
 Dandruff can come and go depending on the time of year, and is more common in winter for many sufferers due to a lack of humidity.

 There are many ways to treat dandruff, however not all will work for you and you may have to combine a few options to stay on top of it.
 There are common treatments such as anti-dandruff shampoo and conditioner, which can be beneficial depending on the ingredient selection.
 I always believe that there are natural alternatives and ways to keep dandruff at bay.
 As someone who has typically dry skin and dandruff/beardruff sufferer (I have also experienced eczema and dermatitis), a few natural alternatives have worked for myself and I would love to share them.

 Try not to use harsh shampoo if you have sensitive skin.
-Stick to a natural alternative that contains a mix of oils and bioactives.
+Stick to a natural beard wash, beard shampoo and beard conditioner alternative that contains a mix of oils and active ingredients.
 Pomegranate enzyme is known to improve the health of the scalp and hair.
 A gentle shampoo used no more than twice a week will remove the build up, whilst not overdoing it and stripping the scalp of its natural oils.

 Pick a conditioner that hydrates, containing natural oils and butters.
 This will be a gentle way to cleanse the beard and hair.